wirl-ice/iceberg-beacon-track-database-tools/python/README.md

 Date: 2025-04-06

 ## Introduction
-This Python code ingests raw tracking beacon data, standardizes it to a common format, peforms a number of data cleaning steps and outputs visualization and data products.
+This Python code ingests raw tracking beacon data, standardizes it to a common format, peforms a number of data processing steps and outputs visualization and data products.

 ## Python Code
-`track_processing.py`
+`track_process.py`
 * Script that contains functions to process raw and standardized beacon track data
   * Works on a single track to
   * Can run at the command line on
   * Selects appropriate conversion function
   * Standardizes data columns
-  * Cleans data according to minimum/maximum values
+  * Purges data according to minimum/maximum values
   * Calculates velocity
   * Creates output files